Section 8 – Presentation of the Amway Sales & Marketing Plan

 8.3.12 Must not describe or represent Amway as being only one of many suppliers of goods and services to IBOs and clients;

-8.4 Truthful Explanation: Without limiting the generality or specificity of an IBO’s obligations under Rule 4 and 8.3 or elsewhere in these Rules, during any formal or informal presentation or explanation of the Amway business, an IBO:
+8.4 Truthful Explanation: Without limiting the generality or specificity of an IBO’s obligations under Rule 4 and 8.3 or elsewhere in these Rules, during any formal or informal presentation or explanation of the Amway Business Opportunity, an IBO:

 8.4.1 Will truthfully and honestly present the business with full transparency and candour;